ecwpz91/ecwpz91.github.io/_posts/2018-03-06-USB Stick Command Line Utilities.md

 ---
 layout: post
-title: "USB Stick Command Line Utilities"
+title: "Linux Device Command Line Utilities"
 date: "2018-03-06 16:15"
 ---

 # Problem

-The following describes some command line utilities encountered when dealing with USB devices on an installation of Fedora/RHEL/CentOS.
+The following describes some command line utilities encountered when dealing with USB devices on an installation of RHEL/CentOS.

 # Solution